-The Offering Common stock offered by the selling stockholders shares Common stock to be outstanding immediately after this offerin ig shares Use of proceeds The selling stockholders, which include certain of our officers, directors and employees will receive all of the proceeds from this offering and we will not receive any proceeds from the sale of shares in this offering.
-See "Principal and Selling Stockholders."
-Principal stockholders Immediately following the completion of this offering, Home Holdings will own shares, or %, of our outstanding common stock (including outstanding unvested shares).
-Of that amount, Catterton will beneficially own shares, or %, of our outstanding common stock, Tower Three will beneficially own shares, or %, of our outstanding common stock and Glenhill will beneficially own shares, or %, of our outstanding common stock.
-We are a "controlled company" within the meaning of the NYSE listing rules, and therefore will be exempt from certain of the corporate governance listing requirements of the NYSE.
-See "Management-Corporate Governance."
-Home Holdings and the directors appointed by Home Holdings have certain approval rights.
-See "Certain Relationships and Related Party Transactions-Stockholders Agreement."
+The selling stockholders, which include certain of our officers, directors and employees, will receive all

+Principal stockholders Immediately following the completion of this offering, Home Holdings will own 19,366,426 shares, or

+49.8%, of our outstanding common stock (including 748,159 outstanding unvested shares).
+Of that amount, Catterton will beneficially own 8,798,547 shares, or 22.6%, of our outstanding common stock, Tower Three will beneficially own 8,298,843 shares, or 21.4%, of our outstanding common stock and

+Glenhill will beneficially own 2,269,036 shares, or 5.8%, of our outstanding common stock.

+Home Holdings has certain approval rights.
+See "Certain Relationships and Related Party Transactions-

+Stockholders Agreement."

 Dividend policy We currently intend to retain all available funds and any future earnings for use in the operation of our business, and therefore we do not anticipate paying any cash dividends in the foreseeable future.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend upon our results of operations, financial condition, capital requirements and other factors that our board of directors deems relevant.
 We are a holding company, and substantially all of our operations are carried out by our subsidiary, Restoration Hardware, Inc., and its subsidiaries.
 Restoration Hardware, Inc.'s ability to pay dividends to us is limited by the terms of its credit agreement, which may in turn limit our ability to pay dividends on our common stock.
 Our ability to pay dividends may also be restricted by the terms of any future credit agreement or any future debt or preferred securities of ours or of our subsidiaries.
 See "Dividend Policy."

 Risk factors Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+See "Risk Factors" beginning on page 16 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.